iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.amwell___12.2.00.005_01/report.md

 > It saying that it is not available in my area.
 I know I have used this amwell app before<br> :date: __2020-10-29 17:30:10__

 > Dr seemed to get his medical advice from a trump rally instead of science.<br> :date: __2020-10-29 04:24:25__

-> Had no therapists or psychiatrists available.
-Really only needed those services, so was unable to use.<br> :date: __2020-10-27 18:06:52__